Code-Institute-Submissions/physics-code/README.md

 - [Libre Open Office](https://www.libreoffice.org/)

 The README.md spelling was checked through this open office software.
+However, this is not a recommended process as format issues occurred directly after pasting the spell checked text back into Gitpod's editor.

 - [MDN Webdocs](https://developer.mozilla.org/en-US/docs/Tools)